cosmos/ibc-go/docs/requirements/ics27-v2-requirements.md

 ## Problem

-We believe that the lack of controller chains so far have been because:
+We believe that the lack of controller chains so far has been because:

 - We did not develop a standardized authentication module, which created a bottleneck for chains looking to integrate the controller submodule.
 - We did not have a clear understanding of all the use cases ICA would facilitate.